 A level pass rates are now at 100% with 43% at A*-B, and in the last three years, the school has received three Oxbridge offers (check out the full academic results here).
 Other students have gone off to Russell Group universities including Kings College, Nottingham and Warwick.

 They follow quite a traditional curriculum here for both GCSE and A Levels.
 BTECs aren’t offered but the EPQ qualification, much sought after by universities, has been running here for 3 years as well as other enrichment activities such as the Young Enterprise scheme and the Investments and Securities qualification.

 The school day starts a little earlier here, at 8.15 am so that the footballers can get lessons in before they go off to train in the afternoons.
-Non-footballers have a further double period each afternoon and then move into the co-curricular programme.
+Non-footballers have a further double period each afternoon and then move into the enrichment programme.
 Brooke House also offers the opportunity for international students to study the University Foundation Programme.
 This is aimed at students from countries who don’t have a 13-year education system as we do.
 They can specialise in a number of subject pathways from Business, Sciences to Contour Fashion and study for it instead of A levels.
 The course also includes a pathway into medicine.

 WRAP AROUND CARE